How I Teach Our Kids to Love Learning (Without Forcing It)

 Since two of mine are in compulsory school, I want them to continue learning just for fun like we did in homeschooling - growing in areas that they choose, not only what some narrow minded white colonizer idiots have decided for them (my apologies for my uncensored frankness, but we all know that we never learned emotional intelligence, how to grow cash flow and wealth, how to have healthy relationships, about genius indigenous inventions or dark skinned painters in school…).

 So at home, we focus on working with new exciting and valuable things that challenge us, ca one hour a day, with flexibility.
 Things we’re unfamiliar with, that feel interesting to us and that we don’t have to spend hours and weeks on only because we’re “bad at them” and need better grades at, like so much of what’s forced in school.
-My goal is to help them build a foundation of entrepreneurship, self-awareness, freedom, and a love for learning by choice instead of by force.
-For them to learn that learning isn’t something institutional - but something part of life as a human who wants to grow.

 “Green Home by Anders Røyneberg”

-Because learning should never be owned by institutions.
+And learning should never be owned by institutions.

 They are the very tools for freedom itself.